ahs04/ahs04/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently an aspiring analyst who is passionate in mathematics, art, and computer science.
+I am currently an analyst who is passionate in mathematics, art, and computer science.
 Some programming languages I am working right now includes Python, SQL, R, and C++.
 I also have experience working with markup languages such as HTML and CSS.

 Whenever I am not working on my personal projects, I enjoy reading classic books, making artworks, learning new languages (Japanese and Mandarin), and even trying some advanced math problems.